influxdata/influxdb-scala/README.md

       case _: Success[Unit] => println("Series insert succeeded!!!")
       case Failure(error) => println(s"Oops, series insert failed: $error")
     }

+### Deleting Data

+   client.deleteData("seriesName", new Date(0), new Date())

+This will delete all data in the given series, vary the start and end date values to delete subsets.
+NOTE: I currently get a 405 Method Not Supported Error when I test this.
+Documentation states it is supported but it may not be in 0.4.

 ###Typed querying (in the experimental module - requires a scala 2.11.0 milestone build!)

 Using the same data as above, the API can also deliver the data point results as instances of case classes defined by you!